-ART 251 Introduction to Printmaking (3)
+ART 251 Introduction to Printmaking

 A survey of the basic printmaking media.
 The course introduces woodcut, drypoint, embossment, collagraphy and papermaking techniques; with a number of projects designed to give a broad experience with the media.
+Topics pertinent a number of projects designed to give a broad experience with the media.
 Topics pertinent to all the media include matting, print storage, documentation, and actual examples.
+Prerequisite: ART 111, ART 121, or instructor permission.